 CARSP Webinar Series

 - CARSP will now be offering, for its members, a series of free monthly webinars on a variety of topics focused on safety in transportation.
 This is part of CARSP’s Knowledge Exchange and Sharing Hub Initiative.
 If you miss a webinar, no problem, recordings will be posted here as well.
 Keep checking back for more webinars on other important road safety topic.

-- CARSP members – please note, you need to log in before registering for this event.
-If you have forgotten your username and/or password, please click here: http://www.carsp.ca/carsp-acpser/wp-login.php
+- CARSP members – please note, you need to login before registering for this event.
+If you have forgot your username and/or password, please click here: http://www.carsp.ca/carsp-acpser/wp-login.php

 - Not a CARSP member?
 Consider joining!
 It’s inexpensive ($75 per year), and membership is instantaneous when paying by PayPal/credit card (cheque option is also available).
 Simple join here: http://www.carsp.ca/membership/membership-options/

 Check back here to access recordings for this webinar.